 BAKING SODA FOR CORNSTARCH

-Acetic acid in vinegar alleviates pain, itching, and inflammation, pour one cup of white cider vinegar into tepid bath water and soak.
+The acetic acid in vinegar alleviates pain, itching, and inflammation, pour one cup of white cider vinegar into the tepid bath water and soak.

 Studies suggest rubbing this essential oil into sunburned skin may reduce inflammation.